CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**How can I get a letter of collaboration for my grant proposal that uses CyVerse?**"

     To request a letter of collaboration, email <info@cyverse.org>
-    your request with the following information: - the CyVerse resources your project will use (e.g., storage, computing power, expertise for scaling, etc.) and indicate if any resulting datasets will be made publicly available in CyVerse - the name of the PI, proposal title, funding agency, and date you need the letter - if there is a template that must be used, please attach to your email
+    your request with the following information:
+    - the CyVerse resources your project will use (e.g., storage, computing power, expertise for scaling, etc.) and indicate if any resulting datasets will be made publicly available;
+    - the name of the PI, proposal title, funding agency, the date you need the letter
+    - if there is a template that must be used, please attach it to your email.

 ------------------------------------------------------------------------